Audio system measurements: Digital

 Note that digital systems do not suffer from many of these effects at a signal level, though the same processes occur in the circuitry since the data being handled is symbolic.
 As long as the symbol survives the transfer between components, and can be perfectly regenerated (e.g., by pulse shaping techniques) the data itself is perfectly maintained.
 The data is typically buffered in a memory, and is clocked out by a very precise crystal oscillator.
 The data usually does not degenerate as it passes through many stages, because each stage regenerates new symbols for transmission.

 Digital systems have their own problems.
 Digitizing adds noise, which is measurable and depends on the audio bit depth of the system, regardless of other quality issues.
 Timing errors in sampling clocks (jitter) result in non-linear distortion (FM modulation) of the signal.
 One quality measurement for a digital system (Bit Error Rate) relates to the probability of an error in transmission or reception.
-Other metrics on the quality of the system are defined by the sample rate and bit depth.
+Other metrics on the quality of the system are defined by sample rate and bit depth.
 In general, digital systems are much less prone to error than analogue systems; However, nearly all digital systems have analogue inputs and/or outputs, and certainly all of those that interact with the analogue world do so.
 These analogue components of the digital system can suffer analogue effects and potentially compromise the integrity of a well designed digital system.